 Reproduction or redistribution of the data or products derived there from outside the Consultant's organization or entity is expressly forbidden.
 The data shall only be used by the Consultant only on the specified project for the unit of local government.
 The Consultant may not further reproduce or redistribute the data beyond the scope of the specified project.
-Upon project completion all files containing any source data or products derived there from shall be returned by the Consultant to CCGISC.
+Upon project completion all files containing any source data or products derived there from shall be returned by the Consultant to CCGISC, all copies of CCGISC data installed on all the Consultant's computers shall be removed by the Consultant, and all backup copies made by the Consultant shall be destroyed by the Consultant.
 None of the data shall be electronically duplicated by the Consultant by any means for use by others, in whole or in part, without express written permission of the CCGISC.
 Resale of the data by the Consultant is prohibited.